 Segments

 Segments are a subset of Sessions or Users that share common attributes.
-They allow you to slice your traffic into smaller pieces based on a mutual property.
+They let you slice your traffic into smaller segments based on a shared property.

 For example, you can build a segment out of your mobile users, users who view more than 5 pages, or users from a particular source.